-Dr Charlotte Ganderton has a PhD in Tendinopathy, a Bachelor of Health Science (Honours) and a Master of Physiotherapy Practice from La Trobe University.
-She has a passion for sport and performing arts, and has experience working in musical theatre, circus, football (Aussie Rules) and hockey.
+Dr Charlotte Ganderton has a PhD in hip pain, a Bachelor of Health Science (Honours), and a Master of Physiotherapy Practice from La Trobe University.
+She has a passion for sport and performing arts, and has experience working in musical theatre, circus, ice hockey, table tennis, tennis, football (Aussie Rules) and hockey.
 Charlotte has a special interest in treating peripheral joint injuries (e.g. hip and shoulder), particularly those that cause excessive joint movement / instability.

-Charlotte is also a Senior Lecturer and Clinical Researcher at RMIT University and a Clinical Advisor for WorkSafe.
-She has received numerous awards for her research, has published over 40 scientific papers, and presented at national and international conferences in the musculoskeletal management of the hip and shoulder.
-Her research involvement is extensive and includes topics of hip pain (femoroacetabular impingement, hip dysplasia, gluteal tendinopathy), shoulder instability and chronic ankle instability.
+Charlotte is also a Senior Lecturer and Clinical Researcher at La Trobe University and a Clinical Advisor for WorkSafe.
+She has received numerous awards for her research, has published over 50 scientific papers, and presented at national and international conferences in the musculoskeletal management of the hip and shoulder.
+Her research involvement is extensive, with a focus on hip pain (femoroacetabular impingement, hip dysplasia, gluteal tendinopathy) and shoulder instability.

 Memberships: Sports Medicine Australia (SMA), Australian Physiotherapy Association (APA)